Apply research and theory-based fundamentals to study human movement as it relates

 Why applied exercise science at OSU?

-Choose from two major options to fit your career goals: pre-professional or strength and conditioning.
+Choose from three major options to fit your career goals: pre-professional, sport and coaching science or strength and conditioning.
 Our students are actively trained through hands-on learning and practical, real-world

 internship experiences that provide an exceptional foundation and pathway to becoming